Licensed (Adobe Stock)

 Flash Flood

 Through the years many of his photos were published locally and in the largest newspaper in the Commonwealth of Kentucky, The Louisville Courier-Journal.
-As a child, I recall seeing those photos, including some of our bird dogs that made it to The New York Times and a notable one of a three-year-old Jack May playfully tussling with a black three-year-old with the caption "Future Boxing Opponents?"
+As a child, I recall seeing those photos, including some of our bird dogs that made it to The New York Times.

 On Independence Day 1939, continuous rain contributed to a disastrous flash flood that raised the local Triplett Creek water level by 22 feet in 30 minutes and swept through the river valley, taking 58 lives and destroying hundreds of homes, barns and acres of cropland.
 Morehead itself was inundated with nearly 10 feet of flood water.
 Earl May with his cameras was sent out by the newspaper to make a record.